Spokeo/statify/README.md

 - Performance stats broken down by controller and action and further broken down by view rendering times and SQL duration times.
 - SQL calls durations
-- Ruby garbage collection stats
+- Ruby garbage collection stats (this will run after every controller response)
 - Cache hit and miss rates

 ## Installation